-In addition to the information presented in this Report, you should carefully consider the factors discussed in "Risk Factors" in our 2022 Annual Report, which could materially affect our business, financial condition or future results.
-The risks described in our 2022 Annual Report are not the only risks facing the Partnership.
+In addition to the information presented in this Report, you should carefully consider the factors discussed in "Risk Factors" in our 2022 Annual Report and the Quarterly Report for the fiscal quarter ended December 31, 2022, which could materially affect our business, financial condition or future results.
+The risks described in our 2022 Annual Report and the Quarterly Report for the fiscal quarter ended December 31, 2022, are not the only risks facing the Partnership.
 Other unknown or unpredictable factors could also have material adverse effects on future results.